- Therapy Modalities Glossary

 IFS helps you connect with your Self so you can meet each part with understanding and compassion.
 Through a process called “unburdening,” parts are able to release the heavy emotions or beliefs they’ve carried for too long.
 Over time, these parts can step into new, healthier roles.

-What can I expect from an Internal Family Systems (IFS) session?
+What can I expect from sessions in Internal Family Systems (IFS)?

 In an Internal Family Systems (IFS) session, your therapist will guide you to notice and connect with different parts of yourself.
 This might mean exploring certain feelings, beliefs, or even physical sensations.